averystampp/wok/Readme.md

 I originally set out to make a multi featured http server.
 Wok originally was a way to package multiple services for developers to configure out of the box.
 But, Wok feels right when its as simple as possible.

-Wok my passion project.
+Wok is my passion project.
 As time goes on I will add and remove features as I need them.
 If you feel like something should be added or changed in Wok feel free to make a PR.
 But I cannot promise that every feature will be added.